Lamplighter Ministries InternationalNashville, TN

 Raise Them Up, Don’t Crush Them Down (formerly The Strong-Willed Parent)

 Children need to hear the beating of our hearts rather than the beating of our voices.
 Listen to their words and you will discover their heart.
 Rules can change behavior, but they can’t change the heart.
 Discipline is necessary for purposeful disobedience, but irritating character flaws are transformed by mercy.
 As each day begins with new compassions, only then will children feel safe to admit their faults and seek help from those they love.
 It is love, not fear, and grace, not law, which rescues their hearts.
 Join Mark as he shares his experience as a shepherd and the unforgettable lesson that you don’t become a shepherd just because you own sheep.

 The Art of Storytelling: Developing Discernment in an Age of Distraction

 The Epic Battle between Wisdom and Folly

 Join Mark Hamby as he takes you on a tour of Proverbs chapters 1-9, demonstrating why the “fear of God” is a prerequisite to His love and how the fear of the LORD is the beginning of knowledge and wisdom.
 If this is truly the beginning, then why do we search for knowledge in so many places?
 Learning to love what God loves and hate what God hates is foundational for a child’s worldview to develop properly.
 As the story of Wisdom unfolds, experience the unforgettable lessons of Wisdom’s ways and Folly’s entrapments.
 Both Wisdom and Folly promise prosperity, prestige, protection, and pleasure.
 Learning how to distinguish between Folly’s false promises and Wisdom’s guiding truths will help children to develop discernment to avoid false flatterers (peers), beguiling beauty (pornography), and enticing touches, especially with their peers and the culture at large.
 The choreography that Solomon has created in these chapters provides an unforgettable dramatic unfolding of truth of epic proportions.

-A Great Awakening: The Mind, Media, and Moral Imagination
+A Great Awakening: The Mind, Media and Imagination